coolinmc6/design-ux-ui/README.md

 	+ They had an Excel sheet of manual tests for all of the basic functionality
 	+ With each new cycle, they would add tests to that list (for any new features that were build) and then each item on the list would be tested twice
 	+ **CM:** this sounds like a lot of testing.
 It sounds like the burden of testing would grow with each cycle if EVERY item was tested each cycle.
 Maybe just the new features are tested?
 I could see new features breaking older items but a manual test of each item feels excessive - maybe not.
+- **Summary**
+	+ #1: Define Your Development Cycle
+		* depends on your product (and team) - find what works for you
+		* Remember: the key is to keep it short enough the team is still excited and feels like it can brainstorm new ideas
+	+ #2: Determine Your Goals and Identify Product Lead
+		* Pick a goal / objective you'd like to achieve in this development cycle (it should probably come from a list of long-term goals or "North Star" that the team has already decided upon)
+		* Pick your Product Lead
+	+ #3: Organized and Inclusive Brainstorm
+		* Write down ideas from everyone **without** debate or critiquing
+		* Engineers then classify each idea as easy, medium, or hard
+	+ #4: Building a Consensus
+		*

 ## Links to Explore